isabella232/mxchip-iot-devkit-pnp-get-started/README.md

 products:
 - azure
 - azure-iot-pnp
-name: "Azure MXChip IoT DevKit Get Started with PnP Device"
+name: "Azure MXChip IoT DevKit Get Started with IoT Plug and Play"
-description: "This is the GetStarted tutorial for IoT DevKit, please follow the guide to run it in IoT Workbench and use the DevKit as PnP device."
+description: "This is the GetStarted tutorial for IoT DevKit, please follow the guide to run it in IoT Workbench and use the DevKit as an IoT Plug and Play device."
 urlFragment: "sample"
 ---